Code of Ethics

 When evaluating who will be a good fit to join the BSI team, we place a high level of emphasis on intelligence, technical knowledge, and work ethic.
 But the first prerequisite is Character.
 All BSI associates are expected to adhere to our Code of Ethics:

 God and family come first.
 But when you are at work, give it your all.
-You owe it to your clients, your company, and your own self respect.